Seafair: Events

-The Green Lake Aqua Theater was built in 1950, to host the Aqua Follies "swimusicals" - a water ballet, diving, dancing, and comedy show produced by Al Sheehan.
+The Green Lake Aqua Theater was built in 1950, to host the Aqua Follies "swimusicals" – a water ballet, diving, dancing, and comedy show produced by Al Sheehan.

-A half marathon was added in 2002, follow three years later by the full Seafair Marathon.
+A half marathon was added in 2002, followed three years later by the full Seafair Marathon.
 Participants can run or walk the 21.0975 km and 42.195 km courses.
 If a shorter distance is more appealing, participants can run or walk a 5 km course.
 The 2008 Seafair Half Marathon and Seafair Marathon began at Husky Stadium, crossed the Evergreen Point Floating Bridge, and ended at Bellevue, Washington's Bellevue Downtown Park.
 After the race, live music was performed.
 In 2009, the Seafair Marathon and Half Marathon were replaced with the Rock 'n' Roll Seattle Marathon and Half Marathon.

 In 2013, an Independence Day fireworks show at Lake Union known as the Seafair Summer Fourth was added.
 The event serves as a de facto successor to the Family Fourth fireworks event formerly held at the same site, which had been discontinued by its organizers due to a lack of funding.
 The event was revived under the auspices of Seafair with the financial support of local sponsors.